 You don’t need an Apple Watch — or any other fitness watch like Fitbit or Garmin — to track sleep.
 You can track sleep with non-watch wearables like the Oura Ring or Whoop, bed or room sensors like the EightSleep mattress cover or the Google Nest Hub, or sleep-tracking apps like Sleep Cycle, AutoSleep, and (our favorite) the RISE app.
 That means you can track sleep with just an iPhone or Android phone.

-RISE tracks your sleep by using one of three methods:
+RISE tracks your sleep by using one of four methods:

-You don’t have to manually start RISE’s sleep tracking.
-If you forget to start mattress tracking (or forget to wear your Apple Watch, for example), RISE will automatically use phone use tracking, so you never miss a night of RISE’s sleep data and insights.
+You don’t have to manually start RISE’s phone use sleep tracking.
+If you forget to start microphone or mattress tracking (or forget to wear your Apple Watch, for example), RISE will automatically use phone use tracking, so you never miss a night of RISE’s sleep data and insights.

 {{ cta-mini }}